hashicorp/envconsul/README.md

 | `syslog`          | Send log output to syslog (in addition to stdout and stderr).
 The default value is false.
 | `syslog-facility` | The facility to use when sending to syslog.
 This requires the use of `-syslog`.
 The default value is `LOCAL0`.
 | `token`           | The [Consul API token][Consul ACLs].
 There is no default value.
+| `killsig`         | Kill signal to send to child process.
+Defaults to `SIGTERM` but can be one of `SIGHUP,SIGTERM,SIGINT,SIGQUIT,SIGUSR1,SIGUSR2`
 | `wait`            | The `minimum(:maximum)` to wait before rendering a command to fire, separated by a colon (`:`).
 If the optional maximum value is omitted, it is assumed to be 4x the required minimum value.
 There is no default value.
 | `retry`           | The amount of time to wait if Consul returns an error when communicating with the API.
 The default value is 5 seconds.
 | `prefix`          | A prefix to watch in Consul.
 This may be specified multiple times.